ONURYI/Data-Scientist-Professional-with-Python/README.md

 1. Introduction to Statistics in Python
 2. Introduction to Regression with statsmodels in Python
 3. Sampling in Python
+4. Performing Experiments in Python
-4. Hypothesis Testing in Python
+5. Hypothesis Testing in Python

 ### BLOCK IV - Data Science Toolbox